-You will not be charged for additional instance hours while the instance is in a stopped state.
+You are not charged for additional instance hours while the instance is in a stopped state.
 A full instance hour will be charged for every transition from a stopped state to a running state, even if this happens multiple times within a single hour.
-If the instance type was changed while the instance was stopped, you will be charged at the new instance type's rate once the instance has been started.
-All of the associated Amazon EBS usage of your instance, including root device usage, will be charged at the typical Amazon EBS prices.
+If the instance type was changed while the instance was stopped, you will be charged at the new instance type's rate after the instance is started.
+All of the associated Amazon EBS usage of your instance, including root device usage, are billed using the typical Amazon EBS prices.

-What can I do with a stopped instance?
+Q: What can I do with a stopped instance?

 You can attach or detach Amazon EBS volumes.
-You can use the CreateImage call to create an AMI from the instance.
-You can change the kernel, RAM disk, and instance type with the ModifyInstanceAttribute call.
-You can restart the instance with the StartInstances call, and terminate the instance with the TerminateInstances call.
+You can use the CreateImage action to create an AMI from the instance.
+You can change the kernel, RAM disk, and instance type with the ModifyInstanceAttribute action.
+You can restart the instance with the StartInstances action, and terminate the instance with the TerminateInstances action.

-What limitations exist for stopped instances?
+Q: What limitations exist for stopped instances?

 In addition to the limit on running instances, there is an additional limit on the overall number of instances that you can have (whether running, stopped, or in any other state except for terminated.)
 This overall instance limit is 2 times your running instance limit.
-The running instance limit can be increased upon request via the instance limit request form.
+The running instance limit can be increased upon request using the instance limit request form.

-Do I need to share the Amazon EBS snapshots that an AMI references in order to share the AMI?
+Q: Do I need to share the Amazon EBS snapshots that an AMI references in order to share the AMI?